 Edward Rodziewicz (Poland) organizes the first Polish trainings in 2006.

 2007: Dr. McFetridge had always emphasized 'charging for results' in the Institute's courses, but in 2007 the Institute made it mandatory for therapists who wanted to be certified with the Institute.
 Ethically, it was important that these new, somewhat unreliable techniques would not waste client's money; but it also solved the problem of therapist quality control, and gave immediate feedback to the research team when a new process or technique was not working properly.
 The Institute's website now listed these pioneering therapists who embraced this new way to charge and treat clients.

-2008: In 2008, Dr. McFetridge published Volume 2 of Peak States of Consciousness, a much more in-depth book for researchers and professionals.
-This book first introduced the primary cell discovery to the public.
+2008: In 2008 we published Volume 2 of Peak States of Consciousness, an in-depth textbook for researchers and professionals.
+Based on Dr. McFetridge's PhD dissertation, this book introduced the primary cell discovery to the public for the first time.

 Frank Downey CEO and Dr. Grant McFetridge Director, at the Australian school in May 2010

 2011: More importantly from a safety perspective, in 2011 they finally solved the cause of serious pain symptoms in some clients triggered by their attempts to heal (when using any therapy, not just techniques from the Institute).
 With this breakthrough, the school resumed teaching courses after a three-year hiatus.

 2012: Up until now, in spite of all the work and fundamental discoveries, the core purpose of the Institute had not been accomplished.
 There still was no understanding of the causes of fundamental problems in consciousness.
 However, after 27 years of work, in the early spring of 2012, these issues were finally understood as the byproduct of inherited subcellular parasite diseases that could be classed in just three distinct groups.
 And a new, simple technique for eliminating body associations was developed.